-The scheme consisted of 8 lyophilised samples, all prepared from the same basic human serum which has been treated to remove most of the amino acids present and to which various amounts of analytes are added.
+The scheme consisted of 8 lyophilised samples, all prepared from the same basic human serum which has been treated to reduce the levels of amino acids present as much as possible and to which various amounts of analytes are added.
 As can be seen from table 1 the added quantities were identical in pairs of the samples.
 The nature, source and the added amounts of the analytes are also summarised in table 1.